Lift and shift to containers

 - Deploy to a Windows-supported Kubernetes environment.
 You can deploy to either Azure Kubernetes Service or Azure Kubernetes Service on Azure Stack HCI using Windows Admin Center or PowerShell.

 To help you decide which applications to lift and shift and develop a plan for how to do this, review the following flowchart:

 Applications not supported by containers

-- To learn about supported scenarios for using Microsoft Message Queuing (MSMQ) and Windows containers, see the MSMQ and Windows Containers Microsoft Tech Community article.
+- MSMQ is supported for all scenarios except those that require AD DS authentication.
+To learn more about supported scenarios for using Microsoft Message Queuing (MSMQ) and Windows containers, see the MSMQ and Windows Containers Microsoft Tech Community article.
 To review additional information, see the Windows Server discussion forum and the Microsoft Developer Network forum.